Beetle Adventure Racing!: Sales

 Beetle Adventure Racing sold over 320,000 units in the United States.
 According to senior producer Hanno Lemke, its sales numbers were small relative to other EA products, which he blamed on its "terrible box art and a virtually non-existent marketing presence”, as well as high competition from other racing games on the Nintendo 64.

 Cancelled sequel

 A sequel was in development in 2000, but has never been released.
-Lemke said it dropped the Beetle license and was titled Adventure Racing 2, featuring a variety non-licensed vehicles and more customization, but was cancelled due to the first game's low sales.
+Lemke said it dropped the Beetle license and was titled Adventure Racing 2, featuring a variety of non-licensed vehicles and more customization, but was cancelled due to the first game's low sales.